 |14 to 18 years breastfeeding females||1200mcg|

-The above recommendation wills kind you on the amount of the meals with vitamin A content you have to take.
+The above recommendation wills kind you on the number of meals with vitamin A content you have to take.

 If your consumption is above the recommended amount above, know that you are taking much Vitamin A, which will become toxic.